rutu99/AI-Powered-Skill-Assessment-Personalised-Learning-Plan-Agent/README.md

        Let's begin with SQL.
        Can you describe a complex SQL query you've written — what problem did it solve?

-Priya: I wrote a multi-join query to aggregate sales data across 5 tables,
+Sayali: I wrote a multi-join query to aggregate sales data across 5 tables,
        including CTEs to stage intermediate results...

 Agent: Good.
 Can you explain when you'd use a window function vs GROUP BY?

-Priya: Window functions are for row-level calculations without collapsing rows...
+Sayali: Window functions are for row-level calculations without collapsing rows...

 Agent: Final SQL question: You have a 50M row table that's slow on a date filter.
        How would you diagnose and fix this?

-Priya: I'd check if there's an index on the date column, run EXPLAIN ANALYZE...
+Sayali: I'd check if there's an index on the date column, run EXPLAIN ANALYZE...

 [Agent internally scores SQL: 8/10]